chantisnake/blog_source_code/source/_posts/a-introduction-to-basic-git-concepts.md

 ---
 title: a introduction to basic git concepts
 date: 2016-06-05 15:34:25
+tags:
+  - computer
+  - git
-tags: English Blog
+categories: English Blog
-categories: computer
 ---

 * **Please note that git is far more powerful than this blog can cover.**